hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

 * Priority is by default = 20
 * Nice can vary from -20 to +19 and it affects the priority.
 * The lower the priority the nicer.
-For example if you give a process a nice = -10, the priority decreases to 10 which is better that when you give a process a priority = 30.
+For example if you give a process a nice = -10, the priority decreases to 10 which is better than when you give a process a priority = 30.
 * You can see the nice value in `ps -l` or in `top` command the `NI` field.
 * you can run commands with `nice` command and `-n` switch (for nice):